Jasper

 Johns Flag, 1960-1966, an encaustic and collage on canvas, from the

-Estate of Michael
+estate of Michael

 Crichton, is certain to establish a new public auction record.

-The odd are in its favor!
+The odds are in its favor!

-The odd are in its favor!
+The odds are in its favor!

 Jasper Johns Flag,1960-1966,